AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 Attribute: :ada:`'Round`
 ^^^^^^^^^^^^^^^^^^^^^^^^

+The :ada:`'Round` attribute rounds a value of any real type to the nearest value that is a multiple of the *delta* of the decimal fixed-point type, rounding away from zero if exactly between two such multiples.

-The :ada:`'Round` attribute returns a rounded value appropriate for a decimal type according to its number of digits.
-For example, if we have a type :ada:`T` with three digits, and we use a value with 10 digits (after the decimal point) in a call to :ada:`T'Round`, the resulting value will have three digits after the decimal point.
+For example, if we have a type :ada:`T` with three digits, and we use a value with 10 digits after the decimal point in a call to :ada:`T'Round`, the resulting value will have three digits after the decimal point.

 Let's look at this example: